-- How do you calculate the hire charge?
+How do you calculate the hire charge?

 The hire charge will depend upon the time of year and the duration of your hire.
 Please see the Hire Rates page for details.
 We calculate according to the times that you opt to collect and return the vehicle.
-So for example, if you collect at 09:00 on the 1st of the month, and return at 16:00 on the 6th of the month, that would equate to 5.3 days.
+So, for example, if you collect at 09:00 on the 1st of the month and return at 16:00 on the 6th of the month, that would equate to 5.3 days.
 The basic hire charge would then be 5.3 times the hire rate.

-Depends on how many you are: family of four will need to be a bit more ‘efficient’ with their packing than a honeymooning couple!
+It depends on how many you are: family of four will need to be a bit more ‘efficient’ with their packing than a honeymooning couple!
 But with 4 adults travelling, there is space in the luggage area for four large hold-all type bags.
 We don’t recommend bringing hard-shelled suitcase type luggage.

 Our insurers require that drivers of our vehicles are no younger than 25 years old, and no older than 75 years old: they will consider making exceptions for people outside this range, but it will require specific approval, and it’s entirely at their discretion whether or not to grant it.
 An additional premium may also be applicable if approved.

 Which driving licences do you accept?

 Our insurers will readily accept most UK, EU, US, Canadian, Australian and New Zealand driving licences without prior referral.
 Other nationalities of licence may also be used, but will generally require our insurers approval first.
 International licences are also acceptable.
 In all cases, drivers must have held their licence for at least 2 years.

 Can we take the vehicles beyond Scotland?

 You are welcome to use our vehicles throughout the mainland UK and the Scottish isles, though if leaving Scotland for England / Wales, we’d ask that you inform us of your intention to do so first.
 We do not permit the vehicles to be taken overseas.
 Overseas in this context includes Northern Ireland, the Isle of Man and the Republic of Ireland.

-- What category do the vehicles fall into for ferry bookings?
+What category do the vehicles fall into for ferry bookings?

 Smoking is not permitted in the vehicles or within the roof tents or closed awnings.

 Bikes yes, canoes no (unless of the inflatable type).
 For bikes, we offer a bike rack as an optional extra which will accommodate up to 4 cycles.
-Unfortunately we’ve yet to figure out a way of strapping a canoe to our Land Rovers given the (lack of) space available on the roof rack.
+Unfortunately we’ve yet to figure out a way of strapping a canoe to our vehicles given the (lack of) space available on the roof rack.
 Our insurance prohibits our vehicles from towing trailers, so a canoe trailer isn’t an option.
 However, we can recommend various canoe hire outfits throughout the country.